-As Crate & Barrel's more affordable little brother, you'll find on-trend furniture (heavy on the metallics!), celeb/designer collaborations from the likes of Matthew Williamson and Lenny Kravitz (yup!), and really great, affordable decor.
+As Crate & Barrel's more affordable little brother, you'll find on-trend furniture (heavy on the metallics!), celeb/designer collaborations from the likes of Gwyneth Paltrow and Lenny Kravitz (yup!), and really great, affordable decor.
 Though some of their furnishings can get a little pricey, you'll luck out on lighting, rugs, accessories and dining/kitchen wares.

 I recently discovered this brand, and it was love at first scroll.
 Their tailored silhouettes are simple yet powerful, with a sprinkling of color throughout.
 Also, there's something to be said about their scaled-down catalog—it's nice not to have paralysis of choice when evaluating what a brand is selling.
 Beautiful and reasonably priced, you can bring home one of their sofas for around $1,200 (they max out at $1,500.)

 A great return policy, $49 flat rate (and super fast) shipping no matter how many pieces you order, and high quality furnishings at an honestly low price are all reasons to check out Article.